-Within the Personal Desktop two views (Editors) of the IQ-Data can be combined and synchronised, e.g. the structure view and FMEA Formsheet.
+Within the Personal Desktop two views (editors) of the IQ-Data can be combined and synchronised, e.g. a structure view and a FMEA Formsheet.
 The editors can work with the same IQ document or with different IQ documents (allowing for simple information exchange between documents).

 The area in which an editor is shown is called a "work space".
-Combinations of editors in work spaces can be set to a function key.
+Combinations of editors in work spaces can be stored as a keyboard shortcut in a function key.

-The Personal Desktop notes all edited items that were developed in the course of a meeting, i.e. which data was edited and in which editor.
-It is possible to navigate by this list of edited items, similar to an Internet browser that tracks visited addresses.
+The Personal Desktop remembers all views that were opened in the course of a meeting, i.e. which data was edited and in which editor.
+It is possible to navigate through this list of views, similar to an Internet browser that tracks visited addresses.

-The Personal Desktop supports Drag & Drop (dragging and dropping) including "Special Drag" (pull with the right mouse button) for transferring attributes of an object.
+The Personal Desktop supports Drag & Drop (dragging and dropping) including "Special Drag" (drag with right mouse button instead of left) for transferring attributes of an object.